-Tapeworm in cats: why and how to protect your cat from tapeworm 2 min read
+Tapeworm in cats: protecting your cat from tapeworm

 Regular flea treatment can help to prevent tapeworm in cats, as their eggs are commonly carried by fleas and passed to your cat when he or she ingests a flea while grooming.